davidmalcolm/texi2rst/output/preprocessing-directives.rst

 Preprocessing Directives
 ************************

-Implementation-defined behaviorImplementation-defined
+See :ref:`Implementation-defined
-behaviorcppThe C Preprocessor, for details of these aspects of implementation-defined behavior.
+behavior <implementation-defined-behavior>`, for details of these aspects of implementation-defined behavior.

 * The locations within ``#pragma`` directives where header name